 Parents often search for information on how to establish paternity in Florida.
 In Florida, there are several way a father or a mother of a minor child (a child under the age of 18) may establish paternity.
 It is important to know that establishing paternity through the Department of Revenue is generally done by the mother of the minor child and does not automatically confer/grant parental rights to a father.
-A father must file a petition to establish paternity Florida in order obtain a court order from the family law circuit court establishing his timesharing with his child.
-Only the circuit court may enforce a parenting plan with timesharing rights.
-The court’s final judgment must contain a parenting plan establishing a father’s child custody rights with his minor child.
-This may be done by filing a Petition to Establish Paternity Florida.
-Jonathan Jacobs, Orlando Family Law Attorney, Lake County Family Lawyer can help win your paternity case and is answer all of your questions.
+A father must file a petition to establish paternity Florida in order obtain a court order from a family law circuit court establishing his timesharing with his child.
+Only the circuit court may enforce a parenting plan.
+The parenting plan will specifying a mother and father’s number overnights with the minor child.
+Jonathan Jacobs, Orlando Family Law Attorney, Lake County Family Lawyer can help win your paternity case and will answer all of your questions.
 Call the Jacobs Law Firm today at 407-310-5636 to speak with a paternity attorney about your rights.

 Five Ways to Establish Paternity in Florida